Dodge Omni: Dodge Omni 024/Dodge Charger

 For 1979, Chrysler introduced a hatchback coupe version of the Omni/Horizon, named the Dodge Omni 024 and Plymouth Horizon TC3.
 Using an L-body chassis (shortened to a 96.6-inch wheelbase), the 024/TC3 coupes shared no external bodywork with the five-door hatchbacks.
 Sharing the same powertrain as the Omni and Horizon, the coupes were largely designed for appearance over performance.
-After the 1982 model year, the 024/TC3 were discontinued.

-For 1982, the Dodge Charger and Plymouth Turismo were introduced as gradual replacements for the 024/TC3.
-While again receiving the same powertrain offerings as the five-door hatchbacks, the 2.2 L high-output engine was added to create the Dodge Shelby Charger/Plymouth Turismo Duster.
+For 1982, the O24/TC3 were renamed Dodge Charger and Plymouth Turismo.
+While again offering the same powertrain as the five-door hatchbacks, the 2.2 L high-output engine was added to create the Dodge Shelby Charger/Plymouth Turismo Duster.
 For 1984, the coupes received updated exterior styling (distinguished by a quad-headlamp front fascia).
 For 1985 and 1986, the Shelby Charger adopted the 146 hp engine of the Omni GLH-T.

 Following the 1987 model year, the Dodge Charger/Plymouth Turismo were replaced by the Dodge Shadow/Plymouth Sundance; Dodge would not again remarket a Charger until the 2005 model year.
 The final 1000 Dodge Shelby Chargers were built as Shelby Charger GLHS vehicles with a 175 hp 2.2 L Turbo II engine, upgraded transmission, brakes, and suspension, and the deletion of all Dodge badging.

 Dodge Rampage/Plymouth Scamp

 For 1982, Chrysler introduced a coupe utility pickup derived from the L-body chassis, named the Dodge Rampage.
 The first front-wheel drive American pickup truck, the Rampage extended the Dodge Omni chassis to a 104.2-inch wheelbase.
-To compete with the payload of the larger El Camino, Chrysler redesigned the rear frame and suspension of the L-body for the Rampage, with the vehicle receiving a leaf-sprung rear axle.
+To compete with the payload of the larger Chevrolet El Camino, Chrysler redesigned the rear frame and suspension of the L-body for the Rampage, with the vehicle receiving a leaf-sprung rear axle.

 For 1983 the Plymouth Scamp was introduced alongside the Dodge Rampage, distinguished primarily by badging and trim; the Scamp was offered only for 1983.
 For 1984, the Rampage received the quad-headlight front fascia of the Dodge Charger and block-letter badging.